daattali/daattali.github.io/_drafts/2015-05-17-analyzing-rbloggers-posts-via-twitter.md

 |Learn Statistics and R online from Harvard                                           |2015.01.17 |David Smith      |        49|       27|   103|
 |R Tutorial on Reading and Importing Excel Files into R                               |2015.04.04 |DataCamp         |        61|       20|   101|

-8/10 of the top 10 posts haev "R" in their title... correlation or causation or random?
+8/10 of the top 10 posts have "R" in their title... correlation or causation or random?
 Maybe I should start doing that too then!

 Looks like the DataCamp blog is a pretty major Rbloggers contributor with 4/10 of the most tweeted posts.
 Which leads me perfectly into the next section.

-### Summary of posts by each author
+## Highest scoring authors {#best-authors}

-So as I just said, DataCamp looks like he contributes very high quality posts.
+So as I just said, DataCamp looks like it contributes very high quality posts.
 I wanted to see which blogs contribute the most successful posts consistently.
 The following shows the authors with the highest average score per tweet.

 |author               | num_tweets| avg_favorites| avg_retweets| avg_score|
 |:--------------------|----------:|-------------:|------------:|---------:|